Achievable logoAchievable logo

 Answer: D. system; you

-Option A. As written, we have a complete sentence, followed by a complete sentence and a comma between.
-That’s a problem, so this choice is not correct.
+Option A. As written, you have a complete sentence followed by another complete sentence, with only a comma between them.
+That’s a comma splice, so this choice is incorrect.

-Option B. This is even worse, with no punctuation at all.
+Option B. This is worse because there’s no punctuation at all between two complete sentences.

-Option D. A semicolon joins independent clauses (or complete sentences) with no other help.
-It’s perfect for this sentence and is the correct choice.
+Option D. A semicolon can join independent clauses with no other help.
+It correctly fixes the comma splice, so this is the right answer.

-At the end of the day, remember this: Don’t allow the ACT to trick you into a comma splice.
+Remember: don’t let the ACT pull you into a comma splice.
 Commas simply aren’t strong enough to join complete sentences.

 Key points